 All advice and treatment is conducted in a professional and confidential manner and most services are provided free of charge and do not generally require an appointment.

 For safe disposal, please return any expired or unwanted medicines, or needles/lancets and syringes to your pharmacy.
 There is no charge for this service.

 Please don't hesitate to contact us directly if you have any questions.

 Due to COVID19 the opening hours have changed.
 Our normal opening hours for public holidays are 9 am - 2pm.
-We are closed on Easter day and Christmas day.
+We are closed on Easter day and Christmas day and some other dates.

 Please call and check as it may vary.